 These limited statutory provisions represent most of the formal ethical limits on the U.S. Supreme Court.
-While several justices have indicated that they follow the Code of Conduct voluntarily,34 it has not been adopted as the Supreme Court's "definitive source of ethical guidance."35 Moreover, as Chief Justice Roberts has explained, the existing code "does not adequately answer some of the ethical considerations unique to the Supreme Court."36 Thus, at present, the public has no way of knowing whether and when the justices follow the code, especially since they rarely explain their ethical decisions.
-Public oversight is further complicated by the fact that the mandated financial disclosures happen only once annually and are not available online.37 he Supreme Court should take action immediately to improve its accountability and transparency.38 Adopting the following commonsense reforms would be important steps toward building the public's confidence in the Court's independence and integrity at this crucial moment.
+While several justices have indicated that they follow the Code of Conduct voluntarily, it has not been adopted as the Supreme Court's "definitive source of ethical guidance."
+Moreover, as Chief Justice Roberts has explained, the existing code "does not adequately answer some of the ethical considerations unique to the Supreme Court."
+Thus, at present, the public has no way of knowing whether and when the justices follow the code, especially since they rarely explain their ethical decisions.
+Public oversight is further complicated by the fact that the mandated financial disclosures happen only once annually and are not available online.